 - Weight loss.

 BEE POLLEN Side Effects & Safety

-Bee pollen is POSSIBLY SAFE for most people when used for up to 30 days.
-There is also some evidence that taking 2 tablets twice daily of a specific combination product that contains 6 mg of royal jelly, 36 mg of bee pollen extract, and bee pollen plus 120 mg of pistil extract per tablet for up to two months seems to be safe.
+Bee pollen is POSSIBLY SAFE for most people when taken by mouth for up to 30 days.
+There is also some evidence that taking 2 tablets twice daily of a specific combination product that contains 6 mg of royal jelly, 36 mg of bee pollen extract, bee pollen, and 120 mg of pistil extract per tablet for up to 2 months seems to be safe.

 The biggest safety concerns are allergic reactions.
 Bee pollen can cause serious allergic reactions in people who are allergic to pollen.

 There have also been isolated reports of other serious side effects such as liver and kidney damage.
 But it is not known if bee pollen or some other factor was truly responsible for these effects.